Check if Expo EAS Build is down, official outages, user-reported issues, and outages map.

 |

-Expo EAS Build isn't down.
+Expo EAS Build is down.
 You can check Expo EAS Build status and incident details on the top of the page.
 IsDown continuously monitors Expo EAS Build official status page every few minutes.
-In the last 24 hours, there were 0 outages reported.
+In the last 24 hours, there were 1 outages reported.

-Expo EAS Build is currently operational.
+Expo EAS Build seems to be having problems.
 You can check Expo EAS Build status and incident details on the top of the page.
 The status is updated in almost real-time, and you can see the latest outages and issues affecting customers.

 No, there is no ongoing official outage.
 Check on the top of the page if there are any reported problems by other users.